HOLIDAY CLOSURE NOTICE: The galleries and museum store will be closed on Monday, May 27, 2019, in observance of Memorial Day.

 Among ASM's vast holdings, three specific collections have been federally recognized and designated American Treasures.
-ASM is the only institution in the country to be so honored, a fact that emphasizes how important its collections are to the nation’s shared cultural history.
+So far as we know, ASM is the only institution in the country to be so honored, a fact that emphasizes how important its collections are to the nation’s shared cultural history.
 ASM’s collection of Southwest Indian pottery, some 20,000 whole vessels dating back 2,000 years, attained American Treasure status in the year 2000.
-The basketry and fiber arts collection, 35,000 examples dating back 8,000 years, followed suit in 2011.
+The basketry and fiber arts collection, 35,000 examples dating back 7,000 years, followed suit in 2011.
 ASM's collection of 525,000 photographic prints, negatives, and transparencies, and 250 movie films documenting 13,000 years of human history in the Southwest, joined the prestigious ranks in 2018.
+Watch this video.

 Arizona State Museum's collections are held in trust for the people of Arizona and curated in perpetuity for the enjoyment, education, and inspiration of current and future generations.

 ASM is the oldest and largest anthropological research museum in the U.S. Southwest, with expansive collections that are exceptional resources for the teaching and study of the region’s 13,000-year human history.
 In addition to 38,000 cubic feet of bulk archaeological research materials, ASM curates millions of individual archaeological, ethnographic, and modern objects created by the indigenous peoples of the region.
 The collections grow by 1,000 cubic feet per year.

 More than 3 million cataloged objects include: